LGBTQ rights in Gibraltar: Hate crime legislation

 A bill to amend the Crimes Act 2011, that would criminalise both hatred and harassment on the ground of sexual orientation as a hate crime, was approved by the Gibraltar Parliament on 19 September 2013 and given royal assent on 25 September.
 The law took effect on 10 October 2013.

 In July 2021, the Gibraltar Justice Ministry is investigating a proposal for introducing new laws "tackling lurking homophobia".
 The move was revealed in Parliament by Chief Minister Fabian Picardo and comes against the backdrop of “disgusting lurking homophobia” on social media as a result of initiatives and events to mark Pride month earlier this year.
 “The Government will not accept the continued homophobia we are seeing,” Mr Picardo said.
 “The Government will therefore monitor whether it may be necessary to further bolster our legislation to make it a specific criminal offence to denigrate a person as a result of their sexual orientation.”

+In July 2026, Parliament passed a bill amending hate crime and hate speech legislation to include protections for "transgender identity."

+Conversion therapy

+In July 2026, Parliament passed a bill making it an offence to offer or practice conversion therapy.